MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ----              ---------    -------      ---------
 WindowsServerCore CN=Microsoft 10.0.10254.0 True
 ```
+!--Why is this the first step if you haven't created a container yet?
+I find this confusing.
+Shouldn't this be after you've created it?
+If this is a default one, where did it come from?
+Where is the step to get that? --!
 When creating a container the name of a Network Switch will also need to be specified.
-The `Get-VMSwitch` command can be run to return a list of available switches.
-Take note of the switch that will be used with your container.
+Run the `Get-VMSwitch` command to return a list of available switches.
+Take note of the switch that you want to use with your container.
 ```powershell
 Get-VMSwitch